ballerina-attic/ballerina-honeycomb/README.md

   # `deleteData()` is a function to delete a student's data from student records database.
   #
   # + stuId - This is the id of the student to be deleted.
-  # + return -This function returns a json object.
-If data is deleted it returns json containing a status.
+  # + return -This function returns a JSON object.
+If data is deleted it returns JSON containing a status.
-  #           If data is not deleted , it returns the json containing a status and error message.
+  #           If data is not deleted , it returns the JSON containing a status and error message.

 public function deleteData(int stuId) returns (json) {
     json status = {};